joey-qytyku/OS-90-i386/docs/README.md

 It is designed specifically for 32-bit IBM-PC compatibles, primarily from the 1990s, but can run on newer hardware.
 The kernel is non-portable, but APIs built on top it, including the driver model, are somewhat portable.

+It will be released under a different name, but the source code will always be named "OS/90".
+Kind of like Windows NT.

 # Minimum requirements

 |Spec|Minimum|Recommended|Premium|